 Also, Vietnam is one of the fastest developing economies in the world, and especially since opening up in the 1990s, the shear pace of development and construction has left very few visible scars of the war remaining.
 For instance, many of the most notorious battlefields of the war, such as Hamburger Hill, these days have no monument or marking whatsoever, have no direct access, more often than not are little more than anonymous GPS point inside random industrial suburbs or rural farm land.

 Finding war history in Saigon nowadays is a like treasure hunt; there’s barely anything left (partially due to failure on the part of local authorities to protect historical buildings), and the few museums and landmarks that exist are, at least in my opinion, glorified tourist traps.

-I want to make an appeal to everyone who's thinking of traveling to Vietnam to first stop equating the word "Vietnam" with a war.
+For some reason, I feel an urge to correct the record.
+I want to ask everyone who's thinking of traveling to Vietnam to first stop equating the word "Vietnam" with a war.
 I'm not denying that the history of the war is fascinating, but you would be better served by reading a book or watching the Ken Burns documentary.
 Consider skipping the War Remnants Museum and Cu Chi Tunnels entirely.
 Not only are these attractions lackluster in their own right, but in my opinion visiting and promoting them is furthering the misconception that Vietnam is just a war.